utz82/ZX-Spectrum-1-Bit-Routines/ulasyn/readme.md

 - `t_hp_cutoff4_vol5` .. `t_hp_cutoff1_vol6`
 - `t_hp_cutoff5_vol6`

-`t_lp_cutoff1dot5_*` are using experimentally derived values which are inexact.
-Their characteristics differ slightly from the other, mathematically derived low-pass filters.
-They will usually be good enough as an intermediate step between cutoff1 and cutoff2 in a simulated filter sweep.

 You can define your own filter tables.
 A filter table must be aligned to a 16-byte border, and must contain 14 entries in the range of 0..6.
 Each entry *n* in the table represents the result of transitioning from volume n>>1 to volume